arx-hydro/HECRAS_parallel_RUN/README.md

    ```

 2. **Edit `run_hecras_parallel.py`:**
-   Set up your list of HEC-RAS projects or plans to run in the script.
+   Set up your list of HEC-RAS plans to run in the script.

 3. **Run the script:**
    ```bash